 Click the Start timer button and TMetric will start recording your GitLab working time.
 Notice that the Start timer button changes to the Stop timer button and displays the time spent on the issue.

-If you are the account owner or assigned admin in TMetric and start the timer for the first time, TMetric pulls out from GitLab and adds to your TMetric account:
+If you are the workspace owner or assigned admin in TMetric and start the timer for the first time, TMetric pulls out from GitLab and adds to your TMetric workspace:

 - issue name